Socialist Party (Ireland): Policies

+According to its website, the Socialist Party:

+"is a revolutionary organisation committed to ending the rule of capitalism — the source of the exploitation, oppression, war and environmental destruction in the world today."

-According to its website, the Socialist Party "stands for the socialist alternative to the dictatorship of the markets – namely real democracy whereby ordinary people take centre stage in running society, with democratic public ownership of banks, of key sectors of the economy and industry, and a democratic plan of the economy to provide for the needs of people".
+"stands for the socialist alternative to the dictatorship of the markets – namely real democracy whereby ordinary people take centre stage in running society, with democratic public ownership of banks, of key sectors of the economy and industry, and a democratic plan of the economy to provide for the needs of people".
 It opposes the so-called "Social Partnership" deals and those in the trade union movement who advocate them, considering the agreements detrimental to the well-being of workers.
 It also holds influence in the Northern Irish branch of the FBU, where its members played a key role in encouraging the FBU's split from the British Labour Party in 2004, as well as influence in NIPSA with members in the NIPSA Broad Left faction.

 The Socialist Party is Eurosceptic and supported Brexit, considering the EU to be a "club of bosses and bankers" and rejecting reform attempts due to there being "almost no mechanisms of democratic accountability" in the EU.

+The Party's "What we stand for" statement includes a call to "End church control of schools and hospitals – full separation of church and state."

+Additionally they make a call to "Defend the right to asylum.
+End Direct Provision.
+Abolish all racist immigration laws."

 The Socialist Party opposes sectarian divisions in Northern Ireland between Protestants and Catholics and seeks to bring working class unity to both sides of the border.
 They argue that capitalism is incapable of overcoming sectarianism.
 The Socialist Party take a critical view of the Good Friday Agreement and other subsequent initiatives, claiming it further entrenches and institutionalises sectarianism and doesn't work towards solving the fundamental causes of the conflict.
 They therefore oppose a border poll and believe calling one would further polarise Catholic and Protestant communities.
 Instead, the Socialist Party believes that Ireland, England, Scotland, and Wales should merge and form a socialist federation, which should aspire to be part of a Socialist Federation of Europe.
 The Phoenix has opined that the Socialist Party's position is a "bizarre fusion of Trotskyism and British Unionism" that "articulates a unionist outlook dressed in socialist rhetoric".

 The Socialist Party is pro-choice.
-Their members staged an 'abortion pill bus' during the campaign to repeal the 8th, where they travelled across Ireland distributing abortion pills.
+The Socialist Party in collaboration with ROSA staged an "abortion pill bus" during the campaign to repeal the 8th Amendment where they travelled across Ireland distributing abortion pills.

+The elected representatives of the Socialist Party observe a pay cap, donating the portion of their salaries that exceed the "average industrial wage" to the party and other leftist causes.